Payal2000/Multimodal-Rag-Search/README.md

 # Multimodal RAG Search

-Multimodal RAG Search is a lightweight Retrieval-Augmented Generation tool that allows users to ask natural language questions over a slide-based PDF (less than 5 pages).
-It extracts both **text and image context**, making your queries multimodal.
+A lightweight, GPT-powered search tool that lets you ask natural language questions across both text and image content in a PDF slide deck.
+It extracts page-wise text and slide images, generates GPT-4o captions for each slide, embeds them using OpenAI’s embedding API, and retrieves relevant results using FAISS — all shown through a clean Streamlit interface.

 ## Features